-Figure 37: Mablethorpe High Street in the early twentieth century, showing the Book in Hand inn, one of the original eighteenth-century bathing inns that helped create the modern-day resort coast of Lincolnshire; the town of Mablethorpe arguably grew up around this inn.
+Figure 37: Mablethorpe High Street in the early twentieth century, showing the Book in Hand inn, one of the original eighteenthcentury bathing inns that helped create the modern-day resort coast of Lincolnshire; the town of Mablethorpe arguably grew up around this inn.
 The modern Book in Hand looks rather different to this, due to alterations, division and fire damage.

 to say, if this sea-bank is ever excavated properly and its construction dated, then this should give us a date after which the saltmarsh creeks on Lidar cannot have existed; for the moment, however, we can only say that at least some of the sea-banks built along the coast here to protect it from regular flooding are likely to pre-date the twelfth century, given that Sutton, Trusthorpe and Mablethorpe were all founded on the far eastern edge of the Outmarsh by the mid-eleventh century.175 As to the raised saltmarsh beyond the surviving bank from Sandilands to Chapel Point, it can be noted that this is likely to be much smaller than it once was-it has been calculated that the saltmarshes left unenclosed beyond it in the early thirteenth century must have been about one mile wide, whereas now they have a maximum width of only half this and a minimum width of only a couple of hundred metres.
-The 'missing' saltmarshes here were presumably taken by the sea during the 'stormy centuries', along with the rest of the east coast sea-bank, something supported by the scientific dating of the dunes that now face the sea at Moggs Eye to ε .
+The 'missing' saltmarshes here were presumably taken by the scientific dating of the dunes that now face the sea at Moggs Eye to c.
 750 years old.176

 Finally, the modern development of the coastline here has left very clear traces on both the Lidar data and the wider landscape.
-Starting in the late eighteenth century with a fashionable bathing inn, the Book in Hand, at Mablethorpe and another, the Bacchus, at Sutton-in-the-Marsh (Sutton on Sea), this part of the coast became increasingly popular with those wishing to visit the sea-shore.
-The Book in Hand, first recorded in 1792, appears to have been the seed around which a small bathing resort had grown up at Mablethorpe by the midnineteenth century, with over 120 visitors resident in July 1855 and 4,000 'pleasure-seekers' descending on the
+Starting in the late eighteenth century with a fashionable bathing inn, the Book in Hand, at Mablethorpe and another, the Bacchus, at Sutton-in-the-Marsh (Sutton on Sea), this part of the coast became increasingly popular with those wishing to visit the sea-shore.177 The Book in Hand, first recorded in 1792, appears to have been the seed around which a small bathing resort had grown up at Mablethorpe by the mid-nineteenth century, with over 120 visitors resident in July 1855 and 4,000 'pleasure-seekers' descending on the